AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 ### On Scatter Charts

-The key feature of error bars on scatter charts is that errors can be set both along the X and Y axes.
+The key feature of error bars on scatter charts is that errors can be set both along the X- and Y-axes.

 The {api:anychart.core.cartesian.series.Base#error}error(){api} method adds error bars to all points of a series and sets lower/upper and right/left bars as equal, but you can also use the methods below to fine-tune them.